unChaz/sci-fi-5e/srd/classes/cleric.md

 ###### Supreme Healing

-Starting at 17th level, when you would normally roll one or more dice to restore hit points with a spell, you instead use the highest number possible for each die.
+Starting at 17th level, when you would normally roll one or more dice to restore hit points with a tek skill, you instead use the highest number possible for each die.
 For example, instead of restoring 2d6 hit points to a creature, you restore 12.